 Boro’ got their man just in time for the start of the 2019-20 League Two campaign; Tom Soares confirming his arrival the night before the opener.
-There can be no doubting his experience as a midfielder.
+There’s no doubting his experience as a midfielder.
 Soares’ career up to the point he first walked through those doors at Bragbury End covered the pyramid right up to Premier League level.
 And, as it goes, beyond too; four England U21 caps to his name too.

 For Soares, the tale starts at Crystal Palace; a member of their academy and taking the step up to the Eagles’ first team under Neil Warnock.
 Over a five-year spell as a senior player at Selhurst Park, Soares made his presence felt and clocked up the appearances.
 There were also a few goals to speak of.
 And it was that form that would earn him a crack at the Premier League in 2008 when Stoke City swooped in.